Achievable logoAchievable logo

 • Creditors

-A distinguishing feature of group life insurance is that one policy is issued that covers multiple lives.
-The policy is issued to the employer or other authority.
-It is that single authority who is the policy owner.
-Each participant in the group plan is issued a certificate, which serves as evidence of coverage.
+A distinguishing feature of group life insurance is that one policy is issued to cover multiple lives.
+The policy is issued to the employer or other authority, and that single authority is the policy owner.
+Each participant in the group plan receives a certificate, which serves as evidence of coverage.
 Anyone covered under a group life policy may assign their benefits and designate their beneficiary.

 Another notable difference between group and individual insurance is the underwriting process.
-Insurance company underwriters examine personal characteristics of every applicant for an individual policy.
-That is not done with most group insurance applications, unless it is a very small group.
+For an individual policy, underwriters examine the personal characteristics of every applicant.
+With most group insurance applications, that level of individual underwriting isn’t done unless the group is very small.

-The factors that go into the underwriting process are the type of group, the nature of its business, its physical location, the size of the group, and the average age of the group’s members.
+The factors that go into the underwriting process include the type of group, the nature of its business, its physical location, the size of the group, and the average age of the group’s members.
 No evidence of insurability or medical exams are required of any of the group’s members.
-However, group rates are based to some extent on past claims history (experience rating) of the group.
+However, group rates are based to some extent on the group’s past claims history (experience rating).

 Employers are free to switch insurance carriers for their group coverage or terminate coverage altogether.
 There are statutory rules that regulate the terms and conditions that must be followed when this occurs, including: